LeoloFlrz/marketplace_hackaton/README.md

 # Araba Marketplace - Buy and Sell Cars

-This project is a Car Marketplace, developed using React, NestJS, MongoDB and Bootstrap technologies.
+This project is a Car Marketplace, developed using React, NestJS and Bootstrap technologies.
 The main goal of this platform is to allow users to easily and securely buy and sell cars.

 ## Features